Bringing Your Portrait to 3D Presence: Model Details

 \subsection{Model Design}

 After scattering UV features, we add separate learnable positional embeddings for different UV branches.
 For the \emph{core-UV} branch, we initialize the positional embedding in UV coordinates.
 Concretely, we rasterize the vertices of the canonical-space template mesh into the UV plane and obtain a position map shown in Fig.~\ref{fig: supp_uv}, with the same spatial resolution as the UV feature map.
+It is worth noting that, although GSM~\cite{gsm} also adopts a shell-based design, our Shell-UV is different in design.
+While GSM adds extra 3D Gaussian layers for geometric expressiveness, our Shell-UV adds no Gaussians and instead uses canonical UV projection to reduce pose- and framing-induced misalignment under partial visibility.
 We then apply an $L$-frequency sinusoidal encoding to each UV coordinate, with $L = 8$, and pass the encoded features through a linear layer to project them to the Sapiens feature dimension.
 For the \emph{shell-UV} branch, we initialize the learnable tokens with Gaussian noise.

 The UV features with positional embeddings are linearly projected to 1024 and processed by $8$ self-attention blocks with $16$ attention heads each, to model interactions among tokens.
 We then perform unpatchify with patch size $8$ to form Gaussian attribute maps.
 For different Gaussian attributes, we use separate decoder heads, each implemented as a two-layer MLP with 256 hidden dimension and SiLU activation.
 We uniformly sample from the decoded Gaussian attribute maps and slightly retopologize the UV layout so that the utilization of tokens is as high as possible.